GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 ## Audience

-Users with a WOG account and needs TechPass.
+Users with a WOG account who needs a TechPass account.

 ?> **Note**<br>- If you are a public officer who is using an **SE-GSIB** device, please submit a [service request](https://go.gov.sg/techpass-sr) to create your TechPass account.<br>- Alternatively, users can also get invited to TechPass via the [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg).
 For more information, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).